I know, I know, another water kefir post?

 Instructions:

-2. Let mixture cool to room temp and pour into your jar.
+- Let mixture cool to room temp and pour into your fermenting jar.

-4. Snap the lid shut, add the airlock, and let sit at room temperature for 12-36 hours.
+- Snap the lid shut, add the airlock, and let sit at room temperature for 12-36 hours.
 Place the jar in a dark area, like a cupboard.
 Exposure to UV light can damage all the goodies that you are trying to create (this applies to all ferments).
 The length of the fermentation will vary, depending on the temp of your house and how active your grains are.
 You want most of the sugar to be eaten up by the water kefir grains.
 The final taste should be only slightly sweet and a teeny bit yeasty.
-My batches brew to the flavor I like in 22-24 hours.
+My batches brew to the flavor I like in 16-24 hours during the summer since my house gets so hot (no AC or any cooling system).
 During the winter, however, it takes upwards of 4-6 days for my brew to be done.
-My house stays around 66 degrees.
+My house stays around 66 degrees during that time.

-5. At this point, you can strain off the grains and start a new batch.
+- At this point, you can strain off the grains and start a new batch.
 You can drink the finished kefir as is, or do a second ferment like I do.
 I honestly don’t recommend drinking the water kefir plain.
-I think it tastes a little weird, and is much more palatable once it’s been flavored.
+I think it tastes a little weird and is much more palatable once it’s been flavored.
 But, taste it and see what you prefer.

-6. To do a second ferment, just pour up your water kefir in your bottles (I like the Grolsch-style bottles) add whatever flavoring you want – fruits, fruit juice, dried fruit, mild vegetables / vegetable juice, and fresh herbs are all nice.
+- To do the second ferment, just pour up your water kefir in your bottles (I like the Grolsch-style bottles), add whatever flavoring you want – fruit, fruit juice, dried fruit, mild vegetables / vegetable juice / herbs are all nice.
 Leave the bottles out at room temperature for 24 hours.
 I usually leave mine in a cupboard or cardboard box (to avoid UV light and keep any potential explosion contained).
 After the 24 hours is up, move to the fridge and let chill completely before serving.

 Check out this Water Kefir Flavor Guide for lots of ideas on how to flavor your water kefir!

 Some of my favorite flavors are red cherry lemonade, peach blueberry, cranberry lemonade, and plain lemon or lime juice.
 Below is the picture of my red cherry lemonade during their second ferment.
-These are the smaller flip-top bottles, and they allow the water kefir to get super fizzy!
+These are the smallest flip-top bottles I have and they allow the water kefir to get super fizzy!
 Leave about an inch between the top of the kefir and the lid.

 Have you made water kefir before?
 What is your favorite flavor?
 Do you have any questions about the subject?
 Leave me a comment below with your questions and I’ll add them to my water kefir FAQ page!
 You can also read my recent post “Water Kefir Revisited“.